hlinh171038/mern-login-authentication-token-sample/README.md

 1.create model and router and install some package( express,nodemon, mongoose)
+    1. connect mongodb
- 1. model (how is user/product look like)
+    2. model (how is user/product look like)